anjlal/yelp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
    - [x] Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - [x] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
-   - [ ] Implement a custom switch instead of the default UISwitch.
+   - [x] Implement a custom switch instead of the default UISwitch.
    - [x] Distance filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added an alert modal when there isn't a match for the filter criteria

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. I would have liked to extend the app by adding custom animations; I'd like to understand the mechanics better.
+(I feel quite weak in styling apps in general, and it's something I'd like to improve upon in the upcoming apps.)
+My autolayout-fu could use some work; I grasp the basics but would like to develop better intuition here.
-2.
+2. In general, I would like to become less reliant on using the docs to set up apps over time.

 ## Video Walkthrough